DFE-Digital/get-into-teaching-app/app/views/content/blog/the-head-of-science-inspiring-students-in-blackpool.md

 ## Why did you decide to become a teacher?

 I wanted a job that would have a genuine impact on the lives of others.
 As a teacher you have the opportunity to greatly influence the path a child takes in life and this is particularly important to me working in Blackpool.
-I wanted to share my love of learning and education and give the children I teach in Blackpool the best possible start to their adult lives – preparing them for their futures, finding their passion to set them on a career path, and giving them the confidence to pursue and achieve their goals.
+I wanted to share my love of learning and education and give the children I teach in Blackpool the best possible start to their adult lives.
+I wanted to help prepare them for their futures, find their passions to set them on a career path, and give them the confidence to pursue and achieve their goals.

 ## What does a typical day look like for you?